Aomori Prefecture [青森県]

 Two large peninsulas extend from the north coast.

-And the eastern coast faces Pacific Ocean, and the western coast faces Japan Sea.
+And the eastern coast faces the Pacific Ocean, and the western coast faces the Sea of Japan.

-Hachinohe city is a main one in eastern region, and it has the terminal station of Tohoku-shinkansen from Tokyo.
+Hachinohe is a main one in eastern region.

 And a western main city is Hirosaki, and it is a historic castle town.

 Generally, the western half of the prefecture including Aomori city is called as Tsugaru area, and the eastern half is called as Nanbu area.